CruxConnect/crux-docs/_includes/product/facets.md

 supplier
-: (list) The Supplier list is a list of suppliers using uuid or name
+: (array) Array of suppliers using uuid or name

 shipping_cost_type
-: (list) The Shipping Cost Type list is a list of types of shipping costs the Supplier has set up
+: (array) Array of shipping costs types as defined by the Supplier

 shipping_origin_country
-: (list) The Shipping Origin Country list is a list of countries using the country codes.
-Values include "US", "CA", "MX", etc.
+: (array) Array of country shipping origins using the country codes using 2 character format.
+For example: "US", "CA", "GE"

 bundle_type
-: (list) The Bundle Type list is a list of bundle types the Supplier has set up for the SKUs.
+: (array) Array of bundle types the Supplier has set up for the SKUs.
 Values for bundle_type_name include "Case Pack" and "Single".

 product_identifiers
-: (list) The Product Identifiers list is a list of product identifiers available on each SKU
+: (array) Array of product identifiers available on each SKU

 categories
-: (list) The Categories list is a list of categories in which SKUs may reside
+: (array) Array of categories in which SKUs may reside

 catalog_type
-: (list) The kind of catalog to which the retrieved SKUs belong, "standard" and/or "discovery".
-Defaults to "standard".
+: (array) Array of catalog types to which the retrieved SKUs belong.
+Values include "standard" and/or "discovery".
+Defaults to ["standard"] if catalog_type is not provided.